Days of Serbian Culture: 2025 controversy

 During the 2025 Days of Serbian Culture, a folk performance in Split was disrupted by around fifty masked men shouting the Ustaše salute “Za dom spremni”.
 Croatian officials, including President Zoran Milanović and Prime Minister Andrej Plenković, condemned the attack, while opposition Social Democratic Party of Croatia and civic organizations criticized government tolerance of right-wing extremism.
 The Independent Union of Science and Higher Education called for the dismissal of Interior Minister Davor Božinović, criticizing his statement that the Torcida Split football fan group did not need to notify authorities before holding a protest in Split, arguing that his position was discriminatory and undermined equality before the law.
 The festival continued the next day at the Alliance française building.

 Shortly after the attack in Split, a smaller masked group gathered outside the Serbian Cultural Center in Zagreb during an exhibition of Dejan Medaković art collection, singing nationalist songs.
-Zagreb Mayor Tomislav Tomašević strongly condemned the celebration of the colaborationist Independent State of Croatia and the threatening behaviour emphasizing that Zagreb and Croatia are founded on the Constitution and the rule of law.
+Zagreb Mayor Tomislav Tomašević strongly condemned the celebration of the collaborationist Independent State of Croatia and the threatening behaviour emphasizing that Zagreb and Croatia are founded on the Constitution and the rule of law.

 As part of the series of tensions following the Days of Serbian Culture events in Split and Zagreb, a right-wing protester gathered in Rijeka outside the Centar Zamet during the Balkan Karate Championship, where the Serbian national team was participating.
 The Croatian Ombudsperson for Children, Helenca Pirnat Dragičević, expressed concern about the rise of intolerance, hostility, and hate narratives affecting children.

 Following the incidents in Split, Zagreb and Rijeka tensions continued in Vukovar over the planned opening of the photography exhibition Serbian Women related to World War I in Serbia, organized by the Serbian Cultural Center Vukovar, the Joint Council of Municipalities and the Consulate General of the Republic of Serbia in Vukovar.
 The exhibition was scheduled to open on 11 November 2025.
-Vukovar Mayor Marijan Pavliček of Croatian Sovereignists party requested that the exhibition be postponed, citing the city’s annual commemoration of the 1991 Battle of Vukovar.
+Vukovar Mayor Marijan Pavliček of Croatian Sovereignists party requested that the exhibition be postponed, citing the city's annual commemoration of the 1991 Battle of Vukovar.
 The Joint Council of Municipalities stated that it had not received an official request to postpone the exhibition and invited the mayor to communicate through official channels.
 Croatian Minister of Culture and Media Nina Obuljen Koržinek supported mayor's view, calling the timing of the exhibition “inappropriate”.
 The Serbian Ministry of Culture condemned the postponement initiative, describing it as part of a “burden of revisionism” and claiming that expressions of Serbian culture were being systematically suppressed in Croatia.
 On 11 November 2025, Dejan Drakulić, President of the Joint Council of Municipalities, announced that the exhibition Srpkinja would open in December.
 The decision was made in coordination with the author and all participating organisations.